 How and when will the monitor’s findings be communicated to the site and to NCCIH?

 The monitor will provide a verbal summary of the findings during the exit meeting at the conclusion of the site visit.

 In addition, the monitor will prepare a written report using an NCCIH-approved template specific for an interim visit.
 The written report will describe the items reviewed during the visit, monitoring findings, and any Action Items for the site.
-The monitor will distribute the written report to the PI and NCCIH approximately 2 weeks following the site visit.
+The monitor will distribute the final report, reviewed by NCCIH, to the PI and relevant site staff 2 to 3 weeks after the visit.

 Will any followup be required after the interim visit?

-The monitor’s written report will outline any Action Items that require followup, and the Action Items will also be listed in an Action Item - Site Response Form.
+The monitor’s written report will outline any Action Items that require followup, and the Action Items will also be listed in an Action Item Site Response Form.
+The monitor will provide an additional form for response if a Corrective Action Plan (CAP) is also required.
 The site will have 30 days after receipt of the monitoring report to respond to the Action Items identified in the report.
-The response to the Action Items should be submitted in writing to the monitor.
+The response to the Action Items (and CAP) as applicable should be submitted in writing to the monitor.